-Can I book an appointment?
+Can I book a Wed2B appointment?

 Once the bride from your party is called through, you move through to the fitting room areas.
 The bride has the full 1-2-1 attention of a consultant and they help them into the dresses and make recommendations about accessories or styles.
 Even though the store was getting busy, the bride in my party was not made to feel rushed or pressured.
 After trying on each dress, they come out from the cubicle and we could ooooh and aaaaah to our hearts content.
 We took photos and chatted through each dress – including what we liked and disliked about each.
+At no point were we made to feel rushed or hurried.
+The consultants clearly understand their role in a bride’s wedding and were patient and helpful.

 The bride I was there with was adamant she didn’t want a strapless dress, however the third one she tried on was strapless, but the consultant advised that straps could be added, and even had some sample ones to hold up to the dress to help you get the right idea.
-Although this was most definitely not the dress for her, it made her realise that she had ruled out loads of dresses unneccessarily and that perhaps after lunch we should come back and try more on.
+Although this was most definitely not the dress for her, it made her realise that she had ruled out loads of dresses unnecessarily and that perhaps after lunch we should come back and try more on.
 That was until the fourth dress was tried on.
 The sounds coming from the other side of the curtain made us realise that something special was occurring.

 As she came out from behind the curtain, we knew she had found her dress.
 She couldn’t stop swooshing and was absolutely grinning from ear to ear.
 She looked absolutely stunning!
 Clearly I can’t give too much away as I don’t want to ruin it for the bride and her guests but safe to say she found a perfect dress which she was able to walk away with on the day.